 The grizzly bear recovery plan directs monitoring numbers of females with cubs, distribution of females with young, and human-caused mortality within a 6-year moving window.
-Numbers of females with cubs in the SE varied from 2-6 per year and averaged 3.5 per year from 2016-2021.
-Nine of 10 U.S. bear management units and two of six BC units had sightings of females with young during 2016-2021.
-Human-caused mortality averaged 2.3 bears per year during 2016-2021 (1.5 males and 0.8 females per year).
-Fourteen known or probable human caused mortalities occurred in or within 10 miles (16 km) of the SE in the U.S. or inside the BC South Selkirk Unit during 2016-2021, including five females, eight males, and one unknown sex or age.
-Mortality included three adult females (two management removal, one mistaken identity), two adult males (one mistaken identity, one self-defense), one subadult female (vehicle collision), five subadult males (two management removal, one poaching neck snare, one vehicle collision, one train collision), two cubs (management removals), and one of unknown age or sex (train collision).

-Ninety instances of known and probable grizzly bear mortality were detected inside or within 10 mi (16 km) of the U.S. SE and the BC South Selkirk grizzly bear population unit during 1980-2021.
-Seventy-four were human caused, 11 were natural mortality, and 5 were unknown cause.
-Fifty-six occurred in BC, 27 in Idaho, and 7 in Washington.
+Numbers of females with cubs in the SE varied from 2-6 per year and averaged 3.7 per year from 2017-2022.
+Nine of 10 U.S. bear management units and two of six BC units had sightings of females with young during 2017-2022.
+Human-caused mortality averaged 2.7 bears per year during 2017-2022 (1.9 males and 0.8 females per year).
+Sixteen known or probable human caused mortalities occurred in or within 10 miles (16 km) of the SE in the U.S. or inside the BC South Selkirk Unit during 2017-2022, including five females, eight males, and one unknown sex or age.
+Mortality included three adult females (two management removal and one mistaken identity), three adult males (one mistaken identity, one management removal, and one selfdefense), one subadult female (vehicle collision), six subadult males (three management removal, one poaching neck snare, one vehicle collision, and one self-defense), two cubs (management removals), and one bear of unknown age or sex (train).
+Ninety-three instances of known and probable grizzly bear mortality were detected inside or within 10 mi (16 km) of the U.S. SE and the BC South Selkirk grizzly bear population unit during 1980-2022.
+Seventy-eight were human caused, 11 were natural mortality, and 5 were unknown cause.
+Fifty-six occurred in BC, 30 in Idaho, and 7 in Washington.

-The estimated finite rate of increase ( $\lambda$ ) for 1983-2021 using Booter software with the unpaired litter size and birth interval data option was 1.031 (95% CI=0.961-1.086, annual rate of change = 3.1%).
-The probability that the population was stable or increasing was 83%.
+The estimated finite rate of increase ( $\lambda$ ) for 1983-2022 using Booter software with the unpaired litter size and birth interval data option was 1.026 (95% CI=0.956-1.085, annual rate of change = 2.6%).
+The probability that the population was stable or increasing was 79%.